hoehermann/purple-signald/README.md

 ### Missing Features

 * Integrating with the buddy list
-* Group chats
+* Proper group chats (right now you can send and receive group messages, but you cannot tell which one of the group members is answering)
-* anything beyond messaging single recipients, really
+* Anything beyond simple messaging, really